geotools/geotools/docs/user/library/data/pregeneralized.rst

   The only difference between these 5 feature sets are the geometries, which are generalized by 5,10,20 and 50 meters respectively.

-  As you can see this approach results in a fair amount of dupication.
+  As you can see this approach results in a fair amount of duplication.

   * GenStreams